MKT Law | Litigation Is Our Business SM

 Examples of common contract litigation disputes are:

-• Company Contracts, including enforcing and disputing non-compete and non-solicitation agreements, severance agreements
+• Company contracts, including enforcing and disputing noncompete and nonsolicitation agreements and severance agreements

 • Franchise agreements

-• Partnership agreements, joint venture agreements, shareholder agreements
+• Partnership agreements, joint venture agreements and shareholder agreements

 A tortious interference is when a third party’s interference in your contract with another person or company significantly harms your business.
 Tortious interference can occur whether you have a formal contract or even a handshake agreement.
 If someone unfairly disrupts your business relationships, you are able to pursue legal remedies.